pavlovic-bojan/Etherscan/README.md

 # Etherscan
 This repository is a recruitment process for the position of QA Engineer but due to obligations at my current job about new release of app, I didn't manage to send the assignment in the scheduled time so I decided to publish it here in this repository.

-This project was made as my answer to assignment whic I get from company wher I applying for the job ad and the position of QA Engineer.
+This project was made as my answer to assignment which I get from company where I am applying for the job ad and the position of QA Engineer.

 I spent 4 days on the realization of this project